-This basic rosemary focaccia recipe is one of the easiest but yummiest bread recipes you can make.
+This rosemary focaccia bread recipe is one of the easiest but yummiest bread recipes you can make.
 If you haven’t used yeast before and are nervous, this is a fun one to start you on your yeast journey.
 The key with yeast bakes, so they don’t seem like they are taking “all day” to make, is to plan the rise around other activities.
 For example, I will mix up the dough for the first rise and then get ready for the day or work on another project while the dough is rising.
 Most of the hands on time for bread making is just letting the yeast do it’s thing, and trust me, it’s worth the wait for the final product.

 Once you feel comfortable with this basic recipe you can play around with flavors and toppings.
 Try adding chopped sundried tomatoes along with the rosemary or slicing cherry tomatoes in half and placing them all over the top with basil.
 You could use sliced olives or sliced jalapenos with shredded cheese.
 Crumbled goat or feta cheese, crumbled bacon, caramelized onions, roasted or finely chopped garlic, everything bagel seasoning, and pine nuts are all good options too.
 The possibilities are really endless!

-This recipe makes one 13×9 size pan of focaccia bread.
+This recipe makes one 13×9 size pan of rosemary focaccia bread.
 If you would like a thinner focaccia, use a bigger pan and start checking it a bit earlier.

 Ingredients: